jakeyboi1/item_swapper/README.txt

 It currently supports using a max of 5 items to craft an item you can use less items than 5 though just make sure you specify it at the totalrequired

 --Side Notes

 This is the first script I have ever written from scratch, the most I have done before this was edit a couple scripts.
 So keep that in mind.
 The script is fully funtional and I also believe I have ironed out all of the bugs.

 Also special thanks to Outisder for teaching me how to setup a config.lua to be used in the script.
+Also thank you to the whole community for your guy's help aswell.